pmathiot/ELMER_ISMIP6_Antarctica/README/README_xios.md

 - Variable names and metadata checked
 - Integrated variables vs Save scalar output checked => still need to understand what about Melt
 - Melt check against LOG output

-*Check missing*:
-- Review all variable with paraview (need account on snow) => all variables reviewed.
+- Review all variable with paraview => all variables reviewed.
 Need input for basal drag